aigor/rx-presentation/README.md

 Key concepts to dive in:
 - Backpressure (!!)
 - Low level threading control (!!)
-- Railway Oriented Programming (does it apply to Reactive pattern?)

 Videos:
 - (!!
 Learn you some Rx for the greater good) https://www.youtube.com/watch?v=BujWQSjtplc